 God did allow suffering in Job’s case but He did tell the enemy to keep his hands off Job’s life and the Lord restored everything Job had lost and then some.

 In the face of evil, it’s easy to start doubting everything.
-You might think that there’s no point in continuing on with your faith when you’re suffering and in pain.
+It’s easy to believe the bad things when you’re in pain.
+You might think that there’s no point in continuing on with your faith when you’re suffering.
 Or perhaps you believe only an all-powerful God could stop what is happening around us and yet doesn’t – but then how can we ever trust Him?

 Although He is a good God He may choose not to eliminate every bad thing from our lives.